 - home help to care for your child or to help with housework

 - aids and equipment (if the costs aren’t fully covered by the health care system).

-Many therapy services – such as physiotherapy, occupational therapy and speech therapy – are free.
+Many therapy services – like physiotherapy, occupational therapy and speech therapy – are free.
 But they might have long waiting lists, and if you want additional services you might have to pay.

-Priorities for spending are also helpful – what’s essential, and what isn’t?
+It also helps to think about what’s essential spending for your family and what isn’t.
 If there’s any spare income after essentials, what do you most want to spend that money on?
-Also, a savings plan can help you set money aside for unexpected expenses.
+A savings plan can help you set money aside for unexpected expenses.

 Making the system work for you